 After the court makes an order that the meetings of the respective classes of creditors and shareholders can be convened, notice of the date and time of these meetings is advertised.
-At these meetings: (a) a majority of 75 per cent in value; and (b) a 50 per cent in number is required to approve the proposed scheme.
+At these meetings: (a) a majority of 75 per cent in value; and (b) 50 per cent in number is required to approve the proposed scheme.

-ICLG TO: CORPORATE RECOVERY & INSOLVENCY 2016 © Published and reproduced with kind permission by Global Legal Group Ltd, London After approval, a petition for sanction must be issued and, at the hearing of such petition, the court will consider whether or not to sanction the scheme.
+After approval, a petition for sanction must be issued and, at the hearing of such petition, the court will consider whether or not to sanction the scheme.
 If the scheme is sanctioned by the court, a copy of the relevant court order must be filed with the Companies Registry in Hong Kong.